John Hack: Head Coach, Wide Receivers:

-Mark Barron joined the coaching staff for the 2020 season while continuing with his coaching responsibilities for the MCHS Girls Varsity Basketball program since 2018.
+Mark Barron will enter his second season with the Crusaders on the gridiron in 2021.
+He joined the coaching staff for the 2020 season while continuing with his coaching responsibilities for the MCHS Girls Varsity Basketball program since 2018.
+Coach Barron brings such positivity, mentorship, and excitement every day.
 We are excited to welcome Mark in his role as assistant wide receiver coach, assistant defensive backs coach, as well as kicking and punting coach.
 Mark has shown great energy and dedication.
-He will also help with building mental toughness in our young men.
+Coach continues to help with building mental toughness and character in our young men.

 Mark was a three sport athlete at Vassar College and has enjoyed a commitment to fitness as a lifestyle and life-long focus.
 His coaching career started at the age of 21 and he has coached Girls and Boys Soccer, Baseball, Football and Basketball over the years.

-A retired Brand manager for media entertainment and music companies, Mark competes each year in endurance races including Olympic Triathlons, 50 mile Bike races and recently reached the Summit of Mt.
+A retired brand manager for media entertainment and music companies, Mark competes each year in endurance races including Olympic Triathlons, 50 mile Bike races and recently reached the Summit of Mt.
 Kilimanjaro.
-A father of three and married for 31 years, Mark and his family reside in Summit.
+A father of three and married for 32 years, Mark and his family reside in Summit.